APAC Study Day 2016 - In Good Company: Working with Partners

 Highlights of the programme so far include:

-- Dr Helen Brooks, University of Kent and Jackie Alexander, Theatre Royal Brighton describe the recreation and performances of three ‘lost’ one–act World War II plays, recovered from the archive.
+Dr Helen Brooks, University of Kent and Jackie Alexander, Theatre Royal Brighton describe the recreation and performances of three ‘lost’ one–act World War I plays, recovered from the archive.

-We look forward to receiving applications for travel grants to attend this useful day.
+We look forward to receiving applications for travel grants to attend this useful day, please send them in by 5pm on Friday 14th October.
+More details can be found here:

 Plan your travel to the Lowry: